Trump prods Sessions to probe corruption on the 'other side,' as feud flares

 “Jeff, this is GREAT, what everyone wants, so look into all of the corruption on the 'other side' including deleted Emails, Comey lies & leaks, Mueller conflicts, McCabe, Strzok, Page, Ohr … FISA abuse, Christopher Steele & his phony and corrupt Dossier, the Clinton Foundation, illegal surveillance of Trump Campaign, Russian collusion by Dems - and so much more.
 Open up the papers & documents without redaction?
 Come on Jeff, you can do it, the country is waiting!”

 The list referred to a batch of controversies Trump and his allies have long cited as a partisan counterweight to allegations of Russia collusion and obstruction of justice, at the heart of Special Counsel Robert Mueller’s probe.
-Trump was citing a slew of fired and former FBI officials – ex-director James Comey, anti-Trump agents Peter Strzok and Lisa Page, ex-deputy Andrew McCabe and sitting DOJ official Bruce Ohr whose wife worked for the company behind the salacious anti-Trump dossier.
-The tweets also referred to the surveillance efforts against his campaign and Hillary Clinton’s email and foundation controversies.
+Trump was citing a slew of fired and former FBI officials – ex-director James Comey, anti-Trump agents Peter Strzok and Lisa Page, ex-deputy Andrew McCabe – and sitting DOJ official Bruce Ohr whose wife worked for the company behind the salacious anti-Trump dossier.
+The tweets also referred to the surveillance efforts against his campaign associates and Hillary Clinton’s email and foundation controversies.

 Democrats have long accused Republicans of trying to distract from the Mueller probe by focusing on such matters, but Trump and his allies argue there’s never been a full accounting for how political actions may have factored into the start of the Russia probe.